 During a particularly intense summit exchange, an oil trader from a Middle Eastern country received an email alert and immediately cut off our conversation.

 He apologized and replied: "Sorry, but my home office has advised that I am not in compliance if I talk about anything Iranian with an American."

-On another occasion, an Iranian expert insisted on speaking Farsi (Persian), even though I knew he was conversant in English.
+On another occasion, an Iranian expert insisted on speaking Farsi, even though I knew perfectly well he was conversant in English.

 His reasoning for that was pointed, even through the filter of a translator: "During the sanctions, I was not allowed to import many English words," he said with a wry smile.
 "As a result, these days I do not have enough to string into full sentences."